voltrevo/one-to-one-screen-annotations-sample-apps/android/README.md

 }
 ```

-The `ScreenSharingListener` interface monitors state changes in the `ScreenSharingFragment`, and defines the following methods:
+Both the publisher (the participant sharing the screen) and the subscriber (the participant with whom the publisher’s screen is being shared) can annotate the shared screen.
+The `ScreenSharingListener` interface monitors state changes in the `ScreenSharingFragment`, and defines the following methods, which include callbacks for both the publisher and subscriber views:

 ```java
 public interface ScreenSharingListener {